mazsvensson248-jpg/Fragments/README.md

+## License

+© 2025 Diaz Kalas.
+Use is allowed for personal purposes only.
-# FRAGMENTS AI Video Generator
+Copying, redistributing, modifying, hosting elsewhere, or selling this software is strictly prohibited.# FRAGMENTS AI Video Generator

 AI-powered video generator with captions.